This week, we’re talking about description and detail. On Monday we established that Description

 A writer friend of mine always kept a post-it note stuck to the edge of his computer screen.
 On it were five words: “See, hear, feel, smell, taste.”
 Every time he wrote a description, it would remind him to use the five senses.

 Most of the time, visual details take the lead with sounds in a very distant second place.
 But what if we focus only on texture?
 Or on that oft-neglected sense of smell?
 Suddenly a dull description comes to life because we’re approaching it from a different sensory angle.
-Go here to learn more about Writing Through the Senses.
+Go here to learn more about How to Use the Five Senses for Inspiration in Your Writing.

 2) Use Vibrant Language.